 School of Music, Teacher Education Certification

 Carnegie Mellon has determined that the Carnegie Mellon K-12 Music Education Certification program meets the educational requirements for educator licensure for instrumental, vocal, and general music (K-12) in the public schools of Pennsylvania, but has not determined whether it meets the educational requirements for educator licensure in other states or the District of Columbia.
-(However, Carnegie Mellon’s K-12 Music Education Certificate program meets the requirements for all 50 states and the District of Columbia.)
 Students should also be aware that each state also has additional educator licensure requirements and those requirements vary among the states.
 Students are advised to review the requirements for educator licensure of the state in which they intend to obtain their license prior to starting the academic program.
 Individual state educator licensing board websites are good resources for researching additional educator licensure requirements by state.

 Pennsylvania also participates as a reciprocating state, which allows for educators holding an educator’s license in one state to earn a license in another state, subject to meeting specific state specific requirements of the other state.
 Information about educator licensure in Pennsylvania may be found on the PA Department of Education Website.